moveurbody/Mini-Server/README.md

 # Mini-Server
-It's a http server for user to upload and share files
+It's a http server for user to upload and share files!

 ## usage
 ===
-If you want run the service for INTRANET ONLY, you can use below command
+If you want run the service for INTRANET ONLY, you can use below command:

 ```
 python mini_server.py